MasterKale/SimpleWebAuthn-homepage/docs/advanced/passkeys.md

 :::caution A word of caution about user verification `requireUserVerification` is set to `false` above because many websites can be just fine using passkeys without user verification!
 The phishing resistant properties of WebAuthn elevates passkeys to a higher level of protection than username+password+2fa, and thus passkeys are not necessarily beholden to the same "multiple factors of auth" rules that came before them.

 However *some websites*, for various regulatory reasons, may require multiple factors of authentication to be provided.
-If you are a developer of such a website then you should set `userVerification: 'required'` when calling `generateRegistrationOptions()`, and specify `requireUserVerification: true` when calling `verifyRegistrationResponse()`.
+If you are a developer of such a website then you should set `userVerification: 'required'` when calling `generateAuthenticationOptions()`, and specify `requireUserVerification: true` when calling `verifyAuthenticationResponse()`.
 :::

 ### Remembering challenges